Root Canal

 Treatment

-If you don’t want a tooth extraction, there is another alternative to recover a badly decayed tooth: a root canal treatment.
+If you don’t want a tooth extraction, there is another alternative to recover a badly decayed tooth: a root canal treatment in Melbourne.
 While it may sound scary, a root canal is a common procedure in restorative dentistry.
 Our dentists will do everything they can to make sure you’re comfortable before, during, and after your procedure.
 Why not visit us in our warm and inviting clinic in Ivanhoe, where our dental team will evaluate your condition and recommend the most suitable procedure?

 Getting To The Root Of The Problem